Policy for Safeguarding

 Members of staff and volunteers joining Columbia part-way through the year receive induction training which covers all these aspects.

 In order to raise and maintain awareness of our duty to safeguard children, there is a fixed safeguarding item on the business meeting agenda every week.
-Anyone who can’t attend that meeting receives an update email.
+All staff receive a text update of this.
 This ensures that all adults have the same information.

 Staff also have safeguarding INSET three times a year as a fixed item on the school’s termly inset days.
 These longer sessions facilitate greater depth of understanding and are used to learn about issues which are current, relevant to our context and/or of particular concern.
 All members of staff are required to attend.
 These updates and inset sessions ensure that